thejohncotton/savvy-course-materials/Wk1Mod1.md

 Beyond a package manager and CLI, we need a few more tools to help us work more efficiently.

 #### Git
 As developers, we can't manage file saving (_a.k.a._ version control) the same way as everyone else.
 We need a command-line program called `git` to help us out!
-You can install `git` through your operating systems's package manager, e.g.: (Copy and paste the command below into your CLI according to your OS)
+You can install `git` through your operating system's package manager, e.g.: (Copy and paste the command below into your CLI according to your OS)

   + __Linux__: `sudo apt install git` __or__ `sudo pacman -S git`
   + __macOS__: `brew install git`